rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 Then the dragon became furious with the woman and went off to make war on the rest of her offspring, on those who keep the commandments of God and hold to the testimony of Jesus.
 And he stood on the sand of the sea. ^1217

-Then the dragon became furious with the woman and went off to make war on the rest of her offspring, on those who keep the commandments of God and hold to the testimony of Jesus.
-And he stood on the sand of the sea. ^1218

 And I saw a beast rising out of the sea, with ten horns and seven heads, with ten diadems on its horns and blasphemous names on its heads. ^1301

-And the beast that I saw was like a leopard; its feet were like a bear’s, and its mouth was like a lion’s mouth.
+And the beast that I saw was like a leopard; its feet were like a bear's, and its mouth was like a lion's mouth.
 And to it the dragon gave his power and his throne and great authority. ^1302

 One of its heads seemed to have a mortal wound, but its mortal wound was healed, and the whole earth marveled as they followed the beast. ^1303